 This is the blog of Lauren Pikó.
 I am a British historian currently based in Melbourne, and my work explores the cultural histories of landscapes – how they are seen to have and retain value, how they function symbolically, and how cultural representations of space shape material experiences.

-In 2017 I completed my PhD in British history at the University of Melbourne on the meanings and reception of Milton Keynes, the (unfairly) maligned British new town.
-I am developing a monograph based on this work.
 Other current works in progress explore the post-imperial culture of British urban planning practice during the 1970s; cultural histories of immigration, bordering and containment; and humour and derision in neoliberal politics.
 I also undertake research and advocacy work on the embodied material production of knowledge in neoliberal universities.
-My research informs my areas of teaching focus in British, Australian and international urban history, urban planning history and theory, histories of colonialism and genocide, and political theory.
+My research informs my areas of teaching focus in British, Australian and international urban and planning history, heritage studies and theory, histories of colonialism and genocide studies, and spatial political economy.